-This new remuneration policy will, subject to approval by the general meeting, be valid for a maximum period of one (1) year. be presented to the general meeting on the occasion of every material change and at least every four years.
+This new remuneration policy will, subject to approval by the general meeting, be valid for a maximum period of one (1) year.

 The board of directors intends to convene a new general meeting no later than the third quarter of the financial year 2025-2026, with as an agenda item the approval of a revised version of this remuneration policy.
 The revised remuneration policy will be drawn up after benchmarking against a reference market consisting of a combination of listed Belgian real estate companies and relevant European retail real estate companies, on the basis of a number of objective size criteria, geographical criteria and portfolio criteria and will take Retail Estates' market positioning in the reference market into account in its elaboration.
 The revised remuneration policy will mainly include the outline of a long-term bonus plan with performance targets over a period of three years which, if approved by the general meeting, will take effect as of 1 April 2025 and will include adjustments in function of the new CEO who will be appointed in succession of the current CEO, mainly in terms of the notice period in the agreement with the new CEO.